-Spectacular wineries have grown up in recent years.
 They are stunning buildings, with avant-garde aesthetics and functional design.
 When you see them, you will notice that they are not only noteworthy and original for their design, but are also conceived as places to produce real "works of art".
 Some wines truly are.
 Why not come and visit some of these vineyards?

 In Elciego (Álava), in northern Spain, you will find the Marqués de Riscal winery's City of Wine.
 Canadian Frank O. Gehry, designer of the Guggenheim Bilbao Museum, is behind this highly unusual project.
 You will see how the revolutionary building, with titanium exterior panels, rises up from the ground as though it were a vine, fully integrated into the surrounding vineyards and countryside.
 Don't miss the interior, which includes a luxury hotel and restaurant, along with a wine therapy spa, a business centre and a museum.

 Less than 10 kilometres away, in the village of Laguardia, in the heart of the La Rioja Alavesa Wine Route, you will find two destinations well worth visiting: the Ysios Winery, designed by Spanish architect Santiago Calatrava, and the Viña Real Winery, work of Frenchman Philippe Mazières.
 They are two very different buildings, although both spectacular.
 Walking around their rooms, you will see that everything is designed to facilitate maximum quality in the wine growing and production process.